maubanel/UE5-Animations/animation-blend/README.md

 ##### `Step 10.`\|`ITA`| :large_blue_diamond:

 Scrub along the timeline and watch animation states blend.
+It is blending between animation based on a speed variable we will add.
 In this case I am happy with the results and can leave the blend defaults as they stand.
 The animation will be selected based on the speed of the character.

 https://github.com/maubanel/UE5-Animations/assets/5504953/26481d15-1aaf-4e71-92bf-a17ac3912e37